styromaniac/PLAA/README.md

 Open the ReShade overlay to adjust these parameters:

 - **Sampling Quality**
-  Choose from Standard (3×3) to Ludicrous (13×13).
-Each mode increases the number of taps, improving AA at the cost of performance.
+  - **Standard (3×3)** → **Ludicrous (13×13)**.
+  - Larger kernels provide stronger AA at a higher performance cost.

 - **Filter Strength**
-  Controls how strongly edges are blended.
-Higher values mean more blurring.
+  Controls how aggressively edges are blended (0.1–10.0).

 - **Edge Detection Threshold**
-  Lower values detect more edges (potentially over-blurring).
-Higher values require stronger edges before applying AA.
+  Determines how strong an edge must be before AA applies.

 - **Flatness Threshold**
-  Skips smoothing for near-uniform regions.
-Lower values allow smoothing everywhere; higher values reduce smoothing in plain areas.
+  Skips smoothing for near-uniform regions above this variance level.

 - **Max Edge Blend**
-  Caps the maximum blend factor when smoothing edges.
+  Caps the maximum blend factor to avoid excessive blur.

 - **Debug View**
-  Toggle to see intermediate masks (edge mask, variance, blend factor) or return to the final color output.
+  Toggle between final output and debug modes (e.g., edge mask, variance, blend factor).

 ### Device Preset

+Pick from:
+- **Custom Settings**
+- **Steam Deck LCD**
+- **Steam Deck OLED**
+- **Steam Deck OLED LE**

-**DevicePreset** lets you pick from “Custom Settings,” “Steam Deck LCD,” or “Steam Deck OLED” to slightly alter final color.
-This is optional and mostly a placeholder.
+to slightly modify the final blended color.
+This is mostly a placeholder to demonstrate device-specific adjustments.

 ---

 ## Performance Considerations

-1. **Resolution Impact**
+- **Higher Kernels**
-   - Higher kernel sizes (e.g., **Ludicrous** with a 13×13 kernel) can be expensive at higher resolutions like 1440p or 4K.
+  **Ludicrous (13×13)** can be quite expensive at higher resolutions.
-   - Expect a noticeable FPS hit if you combine high resolution with the largest sampling modes.

-2. **Tuning**
-   - If performance suffers, try a lower sampling mode (Standard or High).
-   - If you want even sharper edges, raise `FilterStrength`, but be mindful of potential over-blur on smaller details.
+- **Balance**
+  If performance is an issue, switch to **Standard (3×3)** or **High (5×5)** for lighter GPU usage.

 ---

 ## Troubleshooting

-- **Shader Not Visible or Not Loading**
+- **Shader Not Appearing**
-  - Ensure `MyVectorSeek.fx` is in a folder ReShade recognizes as a valid search path.
+  - Verify `MyVectorSeek.fx` is placed in a recognized shader folder (see ReShade’s *Settings* tab).
-  - Confirm in the ReShade overlay that the effect is checked/enabled.
+  - Make sure the effect is checked and enabled in the ReShade UI.

-- **Too Much Blur or Artifacts**
+- **Excessive Blur**
-  - Lower `FilterStrength` or use a smaller kernel mode.
+  - Lower `FilterStrength`, or choose a smaller kernel (e.g., Standard or High).
-  - Increase `EdgeDetectionThreshold` so the effect only applies to stronger edges.
+  - Increase `EdgeDetectionThreshold` to reduce how many edges are blended.

-- **No Apparent Change**
+- **No Visual Difference**
-  - Turn on `DebugView` to see if edges are being detected.
+  - Check if *DebugView* is on – you might be seeing masks rather than the final AA result.
-  - Reduce `FlatnessThreshold` to ensure the effect isn’t skipping large uniform areas.
+  - Reduce `FlatnessThreshold` so it doesn’t skip too many areas.

 ---

 ## Contributing

-Feel free to modify or fork the shader to improve performance or add new features (e.g., curved edge detection, multi-directional sampling, advanced color weighting, etc.).
+Feel free to fork or modify the shader.
+Potential expansions include:
+- More sophisticated **curved edge** logic.
+- **Temporal** methods for added stability.
+- Additional **color-based** weighting for edge detection.

 ---

 ## License

-This shader is offered as-is, with no specific license.
-You may use, adapt, and redistribute it for personal or non-commercial purposes.
-If you redistribute it, please credit the original authors/contributors.
+No specific license.
+You are free to use, adapt, and distribute this shader for personal or non-commercial purposes.
+If you redistribute it, please give credit to the original authors/contributors.

 ---

-Enjoy your **MyVectorSeek** single-pass AA shader—whether you stick to **Standard** or push it to **Ludicrous**!
+**Enjoy MyVectorSeek and choose the sampling mode that best fits your performance and visual quality needs!**